SAW Teaching

 FAQs

 • Does the presentation or workshop have to be with SAW?
 Yes, at least one of them.
 We ask for two to encourage connection with local communities.
 We recommend you look to your local community for possible partners.
-That can be a book store, music, local libraries, schools, or other community organization.
+That can be a bookstore, music shop, local library, school, or other community organization.
 If you’re unable to find an appropriate partner in person, online workshops work just as well.
 SAW is able to help you identify who to connect with.

 • Can I apply if I live outside of the United States?
 Applications by artists outside of the US will be considered on a case-by-case basis.
 We will require publication or circulation of material within the US to be eligible.

 • What’s the catch?
 There is no catch.
 SAW is a 501(c)3 non-profit.
-An explicit part of our mission is to support professional artists, creative research and promote comics literacy.
+An explicit part of our mission is to support professional artists, creative research, and comics literacy.